 - Will meet the freshman admission requirements (grade point average and subject requirements) in effect for the term to which they are applying; or

-- Were eligible as a freshman at the time of high school graduation except for the subject requirements, have been in continuous attendance in an accredited college since high school graduation, and have made up the missing subjects.
+- Were eligible as a freshman at the time of high school graduation except for missing college preparatory subject requirements, have been in continuous attendance in an accredited college since high school graduation, and have made up the missing subject requirements with a 2.0 or better GPA.

-Applicants who graduated from high school prior to 1988 should contact the Office of Admissions and Student Recruitment to inquire about alternative admission programs.
+Applicants who graduated from high school prior to 1988 should contact the admission office to inquire about alternative admission programs.

 Making Up Missing College Preparatory Subject Requirements